 For there are two design options

 - Custom Design and build

-Templates are not necessarily a bad idea and nor are they cheating.
-A template can be used “off shelf” with very little modification, or used as a framework and heavily customised.
-It is not unusual for a smaller business to start with a generic template when starting out, and then move on to more customisation before instructing a completely bespoke design.
+Templates are not necessarily a bad idea, and nor are they cheating.
+A template can be used “off shelf” with very little modification or used as a framework and completely customised.
+It is not unusual for a smaller business to begin with a generic template when starting out and then move on to more customisation before transferring to a completely bespoke design.

 Customising a templated design to match your branding can save a lot of time and money: this is the preferred approach for most small businesses.

 Once the budget allows for it, I would always advise a business to employ a graphic designer to create a bespoke design.
 However, although good graphic designers are not cheap, they are generally worth the investment.

 The entire design process involves a graphic designer, usability experts and developers of different disciplines.
 The process is not quick and is obviously expensive.
 But well worth it for businesses that can afford it.

 There is, however, an entirely reasonable intermediate step.
 Working with existing artwork, such as a logo, letterhead or shop signage, we can create a website design built on WordPress.
 A website for your business that is completely customised.

 You will need to give some thought to your potential visitors and what they want to do on your website.
 Some sites are little more than online brochures, providing a brief overview of the products and services on offer.
 Other sites aim to offer more functionality, for example, online shopping, account management, order tracking etc.